Paedagogus (occupation)

-In the early Republic, there were no public schools, so boys were taught to read and write by their parents, or by educated slaves (paedagogi) usually of Greek origin.
+There were no public schools in the early Roman Republic so boys were taught to read and write by their parents or by educated paedagogi, usually of Greek origin.

-A representation of a paedagogus was painted as a graffito on the walls of the Palatine Paedagogium, and it represents his social and cultural formation, which is identified such a slave.
+A representation of a paedagogus was painted as a graffito on the walls of the paedagogium of the Palatine, and it represents his social and cultural formation, which is identified such a slave.

-In an inscription of the second century dedicated to the Roman emperor Caracalla, it lists twenty-four paedagogi.
+An inscription of the second century dedicated to the Roman emperor Caracalla lists twenty-four paedagogi.
 In some cases, the title of paedagogus is connected with private elite families.

-Being a paedagogus meant to obey conduct and duty laws.
+Being a paedagogus meant obeying conduct and duty laws.

 In the imperial institution, the title of paedagogus refers to the duty of child-attendant or tutor rather than a teacher.
 The other title of paedagogus refers to a variety of interrelated capacities related to the offspring of the imperial family and aristocracy: disciplina (academic and moral instruction), custodia (companion and protector) and decorum (directives of precepts for public behaviour).
 There is a third title which appears in three inscriptions and means the director of the paedagogium (praeceptor).

-In other texts and graphics, slaves are divided depending on their membership of a larger servile environment (paedagogium), freedpersons (paedagogi, paedagogiani, custodes and procuratores) and a community of persons (pueri, iuvenes, vernae domini nostri).